이 페이지는 현재 영어로 제공되지 않습니다.

 On the atonement of Christ; the need of believing and receiving Christ.
 How to pray.
 Faith and confession.

 We must repent of our sins and ask Jesus to save us.
 Plan of salvation.

 Brief description of creation, Adam and Eve and the fall; God's punishment and promise of a Saviour to come.
 In the meantime, blood sacrifice of lamb as a symbol of the future sacrifice of Christ is to be made in order to have peace with God.
 Fulfillment came later: Christ came, died, rose, returned to heaven--- the perfect sacrifice-- the only one God will accept now.
 Believe and you will have peace.

-Kazakh set of two recordings.
-Story One - Poem by Abai (about his sorrow over past sins) with music.
+Kazakh set of 2 recordings.
+1. Poem by Abai.
 How can we get rid of our guilt?
 Wish for peace and joy.
-God created everything and He cares about us.
-The fall and the effects of the fall.
+God created everything, He loves us very much.
+The fall and effects of the fall.
 Our sins keep us from God.
-God loves us very much and cares about us.
 Story of Mary.
-Jesus' life on earth, some of His miracles, Scriptures.
-Story of the prodigal son.
+Jesus' life on earth.
+The prodigal son.
 Jesus took the penalty for our sins.
 Jesus' trial, death, resurrection and time on earth after He arose.
-Jesus will come again.
+Jesus will return.
 Sinner's prayer.
 How to know God better.
 Story Two - Music and Scriptures.

 Where does Jesus lead His followers?
 He leads them in a new way.
 What does Jesus want us to do?
 Our lives must be pure.
 We must let the Holy Spirit control us.

 On Christian attitudes and behavior.
 Refuse evil; love Jesus supremely; love others and be kind.
 Allow God's Spirit to control and keep from anger, jealousy, etc. Don't fear evil spirits, but trust God; pray daily; live honestly, etc. Jesus helps us.